eric-unc/psil/README.md

 ## Language
 Psil is a Lisp-like programming languages, with some twists.

 Psil has two major constructions.
 The first is the "atom", which is a singular unit of value (such as an integer, or a name).
 The second is the "invocation," which is the activation of a procedure (must be a name type), and a series of expressions.
 The activated procedure is the "rator" (operator), and the passed expressions are the "rands" (operands).
 The rands are always resolved before the effect of the rator applies, except in the case of "special forms."
-Invocations will always return a value, even if that value is the void value.
+Invocations will always return a value, even if that value is the `#void` symbol.

 ### Example
 Other examples may be found in the `samples` directory.